 2009 – 2014

-At first glance, it may seem that this version is identical to the 2008-2014 version, but it is not.
+At first glance, this version may seem identical to the 2008-2014 version, but it is not.
 There are differences between them.
-Here are larger signs with increased intra-letter space and a slightly lighter color, literally changed by one tone.
+Here are larger signs with increased intra-letter spacing and a slightly lighter color, literally one tone lighter.

 2012 – today

 In 2012, the round logo began to be used in a softened palette.
-But at the end of the period came a turning point in the IT corporation’s work: it was divided into two independent companies.
+But at the end of the period, a turning point in the IT corporation’s work came: it was divided into two independent companies.
 The legal successor was HP Inc., which took over the production of computers and other digital equipment.

-Initially, the company reverted to the 1981 emblem, which features a blue rounded rectangle and a “hp” monogram on a white background.
+Initially, the company reverted to the 1981 emblem, which features a blue rounded rectangle and an “hp” monogram on a white background.

 A round version is used in soft colors with white letters on a light blue substrate in parallel.